pan-x-c/Trinity-RFT/docs/sphinx_doc/source/tutorial/develop_workflow.md

 #### Async Support

 The example above mainly targets synchronous mode.
 If your workflow needs to use asynchronous methods (e.g., asynchronous API), you can set `is_async` to `True`, then implement the `run_async` method.
-In this case, you no longer need to implement the `run` method, while other methods and properties remain unaffected.
+In this case, you no longer need to implement the `run` method, and the initialization parameter `auxiliary_models` will also change to `List[openai.AsyncOpenAI]`, while other methods and properties remain changed.

 ```python
 @WORKFLOWS.register_module("example_workflow_async")
 class ExampleWorkflowAsync(Workflow):

     is_async: bool = True

     async def run_async(self) -> List[Experience]: